ALDI Australia

 Summary

-At ALDI, we are passionate about responsibly sourced fish and seafood and providing our customers with product transparency.
+At ALDI, we are passionate about sourcing fish and seafood products that meet our customer's expectations of sustainability, quality and affordability.
 We have shown leadership in seafood transparency as the first Australian retailer to publicly disclose our sourcing information through the Ocean Disclosure Project (ODP).
-Since 2021, all ALDI branded products in our fish and seafood range are responsibly sourced.
-This means that Australians can support responsible fishing and farming practices by shopping at ALDI.
+Combined with comprehensive product labelling, Australians can be fully informed when they shop at ALDI for their favourite fish and seafood products.

-Read more on ALDI’s responsible fish and seafood sourcing practices here:
+Read more on ALDI’s fish and seafood sourcing practices here:

 Associated Fisheries